Hunnysunaria/LeetCode/README.md

 # LeetCode
-In this repository you get the solutions of Leetcode April and May  30 day  challenge.
+In this repository you will get the solutions of Leetcode April and May  30 day  challenge.
 Hope it helps you.